JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 | iOSx64 |  not used by us | iOS x86_64 | Apple framework |

 Now it is time to refresh the Gradle project again in Android Studio.
-Click *Sync Now* on the yellow stripe or use the *Gradle* tool window and click `Refresh` action in the context menu on the root Gradle project.
+Click *Sync Now* on the yellow stripe or use the *Gradle* tool window and click the `Refresh` action in the context menu on the root Gradle project.
-The `:SharedCode` project should be recognized be the IDE now.
+The `:SharedCode` project should be recognized by the IDE now.

 We are ready to use the `SharedCode` library from our Android and iOS applications.

 # Using SharedCode from Android

-For that tutorial, we minimize Android project changes so we add an ordinary dependency from that project to the `SharedCode` project.
-One may want to learn more from the documentation of the [multiplatform projects](#).
+For this tutorial, we want to minimize Android project changes, so we add an ordinary dependency from that project to the `SharedCode` project.
+You may want to learn more from the documentation from [multiplatform projects](#).
 It is also possible to use the `kotlin-multiplatform` plugin directly in an Android Gradle project, instead of the `kotlin-android` plugin.